-Students who have delinquent accounts with the college, the bookstore or the libraries at Salisbury University or the University of Maryland Eastern Shore cannot obtain grades or transcripts, register for classes or participate in commencement.
+Students who have delinquent accounts with the college or the libraries at Salisbury University or the University of Maryland Eastern Shore cannot obtain enrollment verifications, official transcripts or diplomas.
 Past due balances are forwarded to the Maryland Central Collection Unit (CCU).
-A 17 percent collection fee is added to all debts referred to the CCU.
+A 17% collection fee is added to all debts referred to the CCU.